chrisguida/smaug/README.md

 sudo cp target/release/smaug /usr/bin/
 ```

+Alternatively, you can do `nix build`, which will install `smaug` into your nix store.

 ## Running

 To run `smaug`, first make sure `bitcoind` and `lightningd` are both running, and that `bitcoind`'s blockfilterindex has finished syncing.